 We were extremely excited to be involved with such an innovative concept as 3D printing a guitar.
-This project was brought to us by guitar enthusiast and 3D designer Neil Hewitson, who wanted to provide a new, ergonomic design in which the curved back of his prototype guitar moulds to the body of the musician.
+This project was brought to us by guitar enthusiast and 3D designer Neil Hewitson.
+Neil enlisted the help of our 3D printing services, in order to create a new ergonomic design in which the curved back of his prototype guitar moulds to the body of the musician.
 Traditionally, guitars are made from a block of solid wood in what is a rather lengthy process.

 The classic Gibson Les Paul uses mahogany with a layer of maple which has to be kiln dried for 7 to 45 days to reach the desired moisture content.
 The 3D process moves away from this subtractive manufacturing method towards additive manufacturing, which brings numerous benefits.
 The incorporation of 3D scanning, a service we provide using our Creaform Handyscan 3D gives potential for personalisation with custom-shaped guitars specifically made to suit an individual.